 Index Rate Constraints

 You can apply a floor (min) or ceiling (max) to index interest rates as well.
-That is, that the combined index + spread cannot be less than or more than a predefined value.
+This means the combined index and spread cannot be less than or more than a predefined value.
 These limitations can be defined as part of the loan product configuration, and they will apply to all accounts based on this loan product.
 In addition, you can set a default for the interest rate.

 Click to see where to set the Interest Rate Default, Floor and Ceiling for loan products.